lkesteloot/unsong/unsong.md

 Father couldn’t be dead.
 It was a trap.
 Thamiel or someone.
 Her family’s enemies.
 The Untied States government.
 Someone was faking the death of the Comet King.
 Right?

 She remembered their last conversation.
-He was grim, yes, he’d lost some of his hair, there was an edge to his voice, but…dead?
+He was grim, yes, he’d lost some of his hair, there was an edge to his voice, but... dead?
 It didn’t make sense.
 Other people died, and the Comet King mourned or avenged them.
 The Comet King didn’t die. [i]Father[/i] didn’t die.
-It was…it was like Uriel dying.
+It was... it was like Uriel dying.
 The world wouldn’t allow it.

 “Uriel,” she said, her throat clenching up, “get me TV, or radio, some kind of news source.”

 The angel created ex nihilo a large copper rod, suspended it in the air, then performed some sort of magic around it that turned it into a radio receiver.

-“…still recovering from the Battle of Never Summer,” said a crisp male voice in Mid-Atlantic English.
+“... still recovering from the Battle of Never Summer,” said a crisp male voice in Mid-Atlantic English.
 “The Comet King’s body was retrieved during the fighting by his daughter Jinxiang and is now lying in state in Colorado Springs.
 The Other King seems to have been severely wounded as well, and his army has halted their advance into the Rockies.
-We turn now to…”
+We turn now to...”

 Sohu sent a bolt of lightning at the copper rod, and it tarnished into a beautiful verdant green, then crumbled into dust and fell into the sea below.